berick/Presentations/Evergreen-2024/redis-and-beyond/src/chapter_1.md

 # High-Availability / Multi-Domain / Mesh

-* Redis listens on routable IP address
+* Configure Redis to llisten on a routable IP address
 * hosts file or DNS for cluster hosts
 * opensrf\_core.xml changes + passwords (new)
 * copy redis-accounts.txt to all hosts. (new)